Student Leadership Retreat: $3,000

 Engagement Intern: $500

-We pay 2 student interns to meet and inspire their peers on campus.
+Our engagement interns meet and inspire their peers on campus.
 These student program interns reach out to students who might not come to Hillel.
 They get to know them and engage them in meaningful conversations and programs.
-The interns attend weekly supervision meetings to share insights about students, to strategize and to plan programs.
+The interns attend weekly supervision meetings to share insights about students, to strategize, and to plan programs.

 Lunch and Learn with Jewish Professors on Campus: $200